ecordes-vt/docs/src/docs/developer/engines/tutorial/README.md

 <div style="width: 25%"><iframe src="https://player.vimeo.com/video/375527305?color=ff9933&title=0&byline=0&portrait=0" style="border:0;top:0;left:0;width:50%;height:50%;" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-You should either clone [the repo for this project](https://github.com/veritone/engine-toolkit/tree/master/engine/examples/hello-world), or create a project locally, in a folder called `/hello-world`, with the following structure:
+You should either clone [the repo for this project](https://github.com/veritone/V3-Engine-Examples), or create a project locally, in a folder called `/hello-world`, with the following structure:

 <pre>/hello-world
-    |&mdash; /dist
-        |&mdash; engine
     |&mdash; Dockerfile
     |&mdash; index.js
     |&mdash; keyword-extraction.js
     |&mdash; manifest.json
     |&mdash; package.json
-    |&mdash; /var
 </pre>

-!> Important: Do not locate your project at the top level of your root directory, nor at the top level of _any_ large folder!
+!> Important: Do not locate your project at the top level of your computer's root directory, nor at the top level of _any_ large folder!
 If you do, there's a chance Docker will try to recursively copy your entire directory structure into your Docker image.
 Heed the warning at the [Docker site](https://docs.docker.com/engine/reference/builder/).

 Let's talk quickly about the project files.

-### /dist/engine

-The `engine` binary, under `/dist`, is the [Engine Developer Toolkit](https://github.com/veritone/engine-toolkit/releases/latest) binary discussed earlier.
-Be sure to obtain the latest version of it, and add it to your `/dist` folder.

 ### Dockerfile